apache/incubator-taverna-site/content/community/irc.md

 # IRC channel for Apache Taverna

-Some of the Apache Taverna developers and users hang out on the IRC channel [#taverna](irc://irc.freenode.net/%23taverna):
+Some of the Apache Taverna developers and users hang out on the IRC channel [#taverna](irc://irc.freenode.net/%23taverna).

+Remember:

+> If it didn't happen on the [mailing list](/community/contact), it didn't happen.

 server:
 :    `irc.freenode.net`